Nico Carvacho: College career

 Carvacho redshirted his freshman season.
 As a redshirt freshman, his game was raw and he picked up quick fouls but showed signs of great rebounding ability.
 He ended his sophomore season with 16 straight double-doubles.
 As a sophomore, Carvacho averaged 9.2 points, 10.3 rebounds and 2.2 assists per game for the Rams.
 After the season, coach Larry Eustachy was fired and Carvacho explored transferring.
 He received attention from several high-major schools such as Oklahoma and Wisconsin, but ultimately returned to Colorado State.

 On December 22, 2018, Carvacho had 23 points and a career-high 22 rebounds in a 64–61 loss to Long Beach State.
 After averaging 21.5 points and 8.5 rebounds in wins over Air Force and New Mexico, Carvacho was named Mountain West Conference player of the week on January 14, 2019.
 On February 12, Carvacho surpassed Pat Durham as the all-time leading rebounder at Colorado State.
 He tied the Mountain West rebounds mark in the season finale.
 He was named to the First Team All-Mountain West as well as to the league Defensive Team.
 He averaged 16.1 points and an NCAA Division I-leading 12.9 rebounds per game, and his 409 rebounds broke the school single-season record.
 After the season, he declared for the 2019 NBA draft but ended up returning to the Rams.

 Coming into his senior season, Carvacho was named to the preseason First Team All-Mountain West.
 On November 5, Carvacho became the Mountain West Conference all-time leading rebounder, grabbing 11 in a win over Denver.
 He surpassed Jordan Caroline’s 958 career mark.
 At the conclusion of the regular season, Carvacho was named to the Second Team All-Mountain West.
 As a senior, Carvacho averaged 12.9 points and 10.8 rebounds per game and had 14 double-doubles.

 Professional career

 On September 12, 2020, Carvacho signed his first professional contract with Rilski Sportist of the Bulgarian National Basketball League.
 Carvacho had a great season in the Bulgarian basketball league National Basketball League and was named as best import player and best center of the Bulgarian season 2020–21.
 He also wheeled Rislki to its third-ever Bulgarian Basketball Cup title and was given MVP honours.

 On July 16, 2021, Carvacho signed with s.Oliver Würzburg of the German Basketball Bundesliga.

 In July 2024, Carvacho signed with Benfica of the LPB.

+Carvacho announced his retirement on 9 August 2026.